The Database Doctor

 Snapshot: S0 S1 S2 S3

 If I want to travel to the point in time represented by D5 - I can start from S1 and apply D4->D5.
-Recall that our back of the envelope calculation of metadata snapshots showed that a full snapshot of allocation metadata will take up some tens of GB, maybe hundreds in large databases.
-As long as we don't snapshot the database too often, the size of these snapshots will be manageable.
+Our previous, back of the envelope calculation, showed us that metadata is a fraction of the total database size.
+As long as we don't take snapshots too frequently, the cost of keeping these snapshots around is manageable..

 Readers who are not yet asleep might think of another optimisation: Keep both the before and after value of the change in the log.
 We could make the log reversible and get something like this: